This is based on _SE.TXT

 -Technically compatible with GPSpeed, but both elevator sectors must share the same speed values or problems will occur.
 The default speed of the effect is equivalent to using a GPSpeed with a value of 256.

 -Transport Elevators depend on an adjacent sector's ceiling height in order to determine the height at which to teleport.
 For this reason, you should not use any effects that change the ceiling height of a sector adjacent to a Transport Elevator.
-The original map designers made this mistake in E2L1.MAP: "Spaceport", which only works correctly by luck/coincidence.
+The original map designers made this mistake in E2L1.MAP

 -There is a bug with the Transport Elevator effect that causes it to "eat" the height range between its destinations one Z-unit at a time.
 Eventually it will eat the entire range, until it is teleporting between the destinations instantaneously, and then the elevator will take one last trip in the wrong direction for all eternity.
 If you've ever wondered why the Transport Elevators in the game travel such ridiculously long distances, this is why.
 Constructing an extra long distance between the destinations will ensure that the player will virtually never encounter this bug.